| Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 Another emotional word "to argue heatedly" (diamachomai) is also used in the LXX in Dan.
 10:20.
 Paul's comment caused a loud, emotional confrontation, which is exactly what he wanted!

 ▣ "the scribes" These were the legal experts in both the oral (Talmud) and written law (OT).
 Most of them were Pharisees.
+They helped people of Israel interpret the Law on what is allowed or disallowed.

 ▣ "this man" The use of this NOUN phrase in this context shows it is not automatically a negative phrase.

 ▣ "suppose" This is a partial or incomplete FIRST CLASS CONDITIONAL SENTENCE.
 These scribes were asserting that Paul had seen something from the spiritual realm, but exactly what they were not sure.
-Their immediate and forceful defense of Paul shows how biased they were for their own group.
+Their immediate and forceful defense of Paul shows how biased they were for their own theological opinions!
 Apparently they disliked Sadducees more than a supposedly renegade Pharisee.

-Because this is an incomplete grammatical structure, the Byzantine text, also known as theTextus Receptus or majority text, following the uncial Greek manuscripts H, L, and P, adds, "Let us not fight against God," which is taken from Acts 5:39.
+Because this is an incomplete grammatical structure, the Byzantine text, also known as theTextus Receptus or Majority Text, following the uncial Greek manuscripts H, L, and P, adds, "Let us not fight against God," which is taken from Acts 5:39.

 23:10 "ordered the troops to go down and take him away from them by force" Twice now the Roman government had saved Paul's life in Jerusalem.
 No wonder Paul saw the government as a minister of God (cf. Romans 13).
-This may relate to "the one who restrains" in 2 Thess.
+This Roman law may even relate to "the one who restrains" in 2 Thess.
 2:6-7.

 ÷ACTS 23:11